KabbAmine/gulp-vim/README.md

 Installation
 -----------

-Use your preferred method to install the plugin, anyway I recommend you to use a plugin manager.
+Use your preferred method to install the plugin.
+I recommend you to use a plugin manager.

 e.g with [Vim-plug](https://github.com/junegunn/vim-plug)